 Hawaii has been a hot vacation spot for decades, and it’s only growing in popularity.
 Honolulu, the state capital, is a top destination for tourists around the globe.
 However, some of the best spots are those that aren’t in your travel guidebook.

 Honolulu is full of “hidden gems” that can still fill you with the awe and unique vacation memories.
-Here are the top five sites you need to visit while you’re in Honolulu that go beyond your cozy resort.
+Here are the top four sites you need to visit while you’re in Honolulu that go beyond your cozy resort.

 Just east of Honolulu, you’ll find a spot that looks more like a place of fantasy.
 Hanauma Bay is a nature preserve that is home to dozens of protected ocean species, and more importantly, a tropical beach.
 Not only can you take a dip in its rich blue water, but you can snorkel and view some of the native fish and coral reefs for an up-close look at Hawaii’s beauty.